OpenST/ost-wallet-sdk-ios/README.md

 ## Reference

-For a sample implementation, please see the Demo App: [ios-demo-app](https://github.com/ostdotcom/ios-demo-app/tree/develop)
+For a sample implementation, please see the [Demo App](https://github.com/ostdotcom/ios-demo-app/tree/develop)

 There are other references are listed below: